kodecocodes/i9t/multitasking/multitasking.markdown

   make your app universal
   design for adaptivity
-  in iOS 8 you learned about size classes iPhone portrait = compact horizontal size class iPhone landscape = compact horizontal size class
+  in iOS 8 you learned about size classes
-    except for iPhone 6 Plus which is regular iPad portrait = regular horizongtal size class iPad landscape = regular horizongtal size class

   Slide over
   - the app on the right starts with compact horizontal size class; user starts with iPhone experience
   - when the right-side app takes over, it becomes regular horizontal size class; this is iPad traditional user experience

-  Think about orientation as bound size changes!
-  User is in control what orientation they look at the iPad.

-  IF YOU REALLY REALLY WANT FULLSCREEN, no multitasking you can opt out: UIRequiresFullscreen key in Info.plist